-Capsicum buforum Hunz. is characterized by Capsicum recurvatum Witas. has corolla with corolla red spots visible even in the back of petals; greenish/yellowish spots; calyx has 5-9 teeth curved calyx has 5 evident teeth.
+Capsicum recurvatum Witas. has corolla with greenish/yellowish spots; calyx has 5-9 teeth curved backward, sometimes reduced or barely visible.

 Capsicum flexuosum Sendtn. is a 24n species with red berries and black seeds.
-A population near with two yellow spots in the lobes.
+A population near Monteiro Lobato has corolla with purplish red spots.